 Galactocerebrosidase: Also called GALC, this is a lysosomal protein.
 Mutations in this gene have been associated with Krabbe disease, also known as globoid cell leukodystrophy.

-Globoid cells: a specific type of cell (called the macrophage) accumulates high levels of undegraded galactolipids as a result of the lack of GALC activity in globoid cell leukodystrophy.
-These are termed globoid cells.
+Globoid Cells: A specific type of cell (called the macrophage) accumulates high levels of undegraded galactolipids as a result of the lack of GALC activity in globoid cell leukodystrophy.

 Hydrocephaly: Literally means “water on the brain.”
 Characterized by the accumulation of fluid in the brain or between the brain and the skull, it can cause pressure on the brain, resulting in developmental defects.
 It can also lead to an abnormally large head size (to greater than 90% of normal).